 Once the trigger has been fully depressed and the pistol has fired, the shooter can fully release the trigger to re-engage all of the safeties.
 No de-cockers, levers or buttons are required.
 If the shooter wants to fire a follow-up shot, releasing the trigger from the fully fired position by about 1/8 inch will reset the trigger for the next shot.
 The light, short stroke of the reset trigger makes emptying the pistol's magazine quick and easy.

-The BP9cc was a pleasure to work with at the range.
+At the Range The BP9cc was a pleasure to work with at the range.
 The slim grip, clear sights and light trigger made placing shots on target a cinch.
 I had to remind myself that what felt like trigger creep during a slow trigger stroke was the safety disengaging.
 I mention this because shooters who are not familiar with the mechanism may think the trigger is sloppy when just the opposite is true.

 I did have a problem with magazine release feeling stiff and rough.
 Part of the problem was the raised ridge in the frame surrounding the release button.
 The ridge is there to defend against accidental magazine ejections.
 The ridge does its job so well that it’s easy to channel most of the pressure applied by the shooting-hand thumb into the polymer ridge instead of the metallic button.
 The problem was solved by changing the angle of the thumb or by using the trigger finger to press the release from the other side of the frame.